CONTRIBUTE TODAY! HISTORIC RECONSTRUCTION FORT MOSE HISTORIC STATE PARK

 Mose Historic State Park where no fort currently exists.

-In keeping with the U.S. Department of the Interior's Standards for Reconstruction, the plans for this representation "...will be based on the accurate duplication of historic features and elements substantiated by documentary or physical evidence."
+In keeping with the U.S. Department of the Interior's Standards for Reconstruction, the plans for this reconstruction "...will be based on the accurate duplication of historic features and elements substantiated by documentary or physical evidence."

 In addition to construction of the fort, this project will outfit the fort with